-Configuration of the wireless router DIR-300A with a built-in 4-port switch (hereinafter referred to as "the router") is performed via the built-in web-based interface.
+Configuration of the wireless dual band router DIR-815 with a built-in 4-port switch (hereinafter referred to as "the router") is performed via the built-in web-based interface.
 The web-based interface is available from any operating system that supports a web browser.